TheSilvered/nest/docs/c_api/c_api-map.md

 **Description:**

-Get the current capacity of a map.
+@return The current capacity of a map.

 ---